-The American Association of Equine Practitioners (AAEP) posts job opportunities for equine veterinarians, equine veterinary technicians, and other equine health related positions.
+- American Association of Equine Practitioners (AAEP) posts job opportunities for equine veterinarians, equine veterinary technicians, and other equine health-related positions.
 The AAEP site allows the candidate to set up job alert emails so that jobs which match up to specified search criteria will be emailed immediately to the candidate once they are posted.

 Many jobs in the equine industry are never officially offered to the public, so word of mouth advertising and referrals can be important ways to find out about potential job opportunities.
 Networking at local shows and trade fairs is one great way to find out about openings in the field.
 Local equine veterinarians, farriers, instructors, and trainers can also provide tips for which employers are looking to fill staff positions in the area.